mkarche/social-media-dashboard/README.md

 - Cleaning Default React App files
 - Structuring the document
 - Setting up the gh pages deployment
-- Defining CSS variables
+- Defining CSS variables (in root index CSS file)
 - Creating utilities functions (responsive)
 - Sketching and Organizing the design
-- Creating and Styling components
+- Creating and Styling components (for mobile: mobile first approach)
-- Structuring and Styling the page
+- Structuring and Styling the page (for mobile: mobile first approach)
+- Populating Themes dark mode and light mode using React Context and Styled components theming Context Provider
+- Creating Grids layout (for mobile: mobile first approach)
+- Creating Responsive Layout (for Tablet and Desktop)
+- Creating JSON Data to populate contents
+- Deploying the Project on Github pages

 ### Built with